George Whitefield: Clergy

 English, Scottish, and American clergy attacked Whitefield, often in response to his attacks on them and Anglicanism.
 Early in his career, Whitefield criticized the Church of England.
 In response, clergy called Whitefield one of "the young quacks in divinity" who are "breaking the peace and unity" of the church.
 From 1738 to 1741, Whitefield issued seven Journals.
 A sermon in St Paul's Cathedral depicted them as "a medley of vanity, and nonsense, and blasphemy jumbled together".
 Trapp called the Journals "blasphemous" and accused Whitefield of being "besotted either with pride or madness".
 In England, by 1739 when he was ordained priest, Whitefield wrote that "the spirit of the clergy began to be much embittered" and that "churches were gradually denied me".
 In response to Whitefield's Journals, the bishop of London, Edmund Gibson, published a 1739 pastoral letter criticizing Whitefield.
 Whitefield responded by labelling Anglican clergy as "lazy, non-spiritual, and pleasure seeking".
 He rejected ecclesiastical authority claiming that 'the whole world is now my parish'.

 In 1740, Whitefield had attacked Tillotson and Richard Allestree's The Whole Duty of Man.
 These attacks resulted in hostile responses and reduced attendance at his London open-air preaching.
 In 1741, Whitefield made his first visit to Scotland at the invitation of "Ralph and Ebenezer Erskine, leaders of the breakaway Associate Presbytery.
 When they demanded and Whitefield refused that he preach only in their churches, they attacked him as a "sorcerer" and a "vain-glorious, self-seeking, puffed-up creature".
 In addition, Whitefield's collecting money for his Bethesda orphanage, combined with the hysteria evoked by his open-air sermons, resulted in bitter attacks in Edinburgh and Glasgow."

 Whitefield's itinerant preaching throughout the colonies was opposed by Bishop Benson who had ordained him for a settled ministry in Georgia.
 Whitefield replied that if bishops did not authorize his itinerant preaching, God would give him the authority.
 In 1740, Jonathan Edwards invited Whitefield to preach in his church in Northampton.
 Edwards was "deeply disturbed by his unqualified appeals to emotion, his openly judging those he considered unconverted, and his demand for instant conversions".
 Whitefield refused to discuss Edwards' misgivings with him.
 Later, Edwards delivered a series of sermons containing but "thinly veiled critiques" of Whitefield's preaching, "warning against over-dependence upon a preacher's eloquence and fervency".
 During Whitefield's 1744–1748 visit to America, ten critical pamphlets were published, two by officials of Harvard and Yale.
 This criticism was in part evoked by Whitefield's criticism of "their education and Christian commitment" in his Journal of 1741.
 Whitefield saw this opposition as "a conspiracy" against him.
+Whitefield would be derided with names such as "Dr. Squintum", mocking him for his esotropia.